Jiangyan, Taizhou

-Jiangyan District (姜堰区 (姜堰區, Jiāngyàn Qū)) is one of three urban districts of the city of Taizhou, Jiangsu province.
+Jiangyan District (姜堰区 (姜堰區, Jiāngyàn Qū)) is one of the three urban districts of the city of Taizhou, Jiangsu province.
 It was a county-level city until December 2012.
-Jiangyan is noted for being the birthplace of the former General Secretary of the Chinese Communist Party Hu Jintao.
+Jiangyan is known for being the birthplace of the former General Secretary of the Chinese Communist Party Hu Jintao.

 History

-Formerly called Taixian or Taihsien (泰縣 (泰县, Tāi Xīan)), Jiangyan was a county by the end of the Western Han Dynasty.
-It has relics from the Zhou Dynasty and a Buddha statue from the Tang Dynasty.
-It became a town in the Qing Dynasty.
+Formerly called Taixian or Taihsien (泰縣 (泰县, Tāi Xīan)), Jiangyan was a county by the end of the Western Han dynasty.
+It has relics from the Zhou dynasty and a Buddha statue from the Tang dynasty.
+It became a town during the reign of the Qing dynasty.

 Jiangyan has previously also been called Hailu (海陆), Wuling (吴陵), and Taizhou (泰州).
 In July 1994, the name was changed to Jiangyan and city status granted.

-The Qintong Boat Festival (溱潼会船) has a long history going back to the Ming Dynasty.
+The Qintong Boat Festival (溱潼会船) has a long history that can be traced back to Ming dynasty.
 Jiangyan is growing in importance as a tourist destination in eastern China.

 The Baima Temple (白马庙, meaning white horse temple) in Jiangyan (now in Taizhou) is the birthplace of the Navy of the People's Liberation Army.

 The first Soviet base in northern Jiangsu was founded in Jiangyan by the No. 14 Red Army.

 Jiangyan has been working to modernize the district through enhanced education and technology opportunities.
 Many technologies have been developed in Jiangyan, and more than 70 patents have been registered.
 Jiangyan has been among the "Top 100 most economically competitive counties in China" since 1995.

 In 1990, Jiangyan was awarded the Global 500 Roll of Honor by the United Nations Environment Programme (UNEP) for its success in protecting the environment and increasing grain yield through wide use of marsh biogas ponds.